vvarss/Bresenham_Line_Drawing_Algorithm/README.md

 # 🛑Bresenham_Line_Drawing_Algorithm
 ## ➕Project Overview
-   This project implements Bresenham’s Line Drawing Algorithm in C using OpenGL (GLUT) to draw lines across all 8 octants.
+   This project implements Bresenham’s Line Drawing Algorithm in C++ using OpenGL (GLUT) to draw lines across all 8 octants.
  The algorithm uses integer-based rasterization, making it fast, efficient, and ideal for computer graphics applications.

 ## ⭕Features